Type of glass

 Did you know

 To commemorate the inauguration of an Italian restaurant in 1969, Calgary bartender Walter Chell created Bloody Caesar.
 Chell took his inspiration from the Bloody Mary, but since clam sauce was on the menu, he spent a few weeks crushing some of these molluscs, until he managed to achieve the perfect balance with the tomato juice.
 More Bloody Caesars are sold in Canada than any other cocktail.

-*Legal note: SAQ.com reduced prices do not apply at SAQ Dépôt outlets, unless stated otherwise.
+*SAQ.com reduced prices and SAQ Inspire points do not apply at SAQ Dépôt outlets, unless stated otherwise.